chimera-linux/cports/Packaging.md

   during build phase.
 * `make_build_target` *(str)* The `make_cmd` target to be used to build.
   Different build systems may use this differently.
 Empty by default.
+* `make_dir` *(str)* The subdirectory of `cwd` that `make_cmd` is invoked in by default.
+This has the default value of `.`, so it normally does not impose any directory changes.
+However, the default may be altered by build styles.
+This is utilized by build systems such as `meson` and `cmake` to build outside the regular tree.
+It is also utilized by their `configure` steps as the working directory.
 * `make_install_args` *(list)* A list of custom arguments passed to `make_cmd` when installing.
 * `make_install_target` *(str)* The `make_cmd` target to be used to install.